-Affiliate link disclosure: This post may contain affiliate links including Amazon that earn me a small commission, at no extra cost to you.
-Read more in our full Affiliate Link Disclosure.
+Affiliate Link Disclosure: This post contains affiliate links.
+If you use them to make a purchase, we may earn a small commission at no extra cost to you.
+As an Amazon Associate, we earn from qualifying purchases.
+Learn more in our Affiliate Link Disclosure.

 Best South Goa Beaches